Demand estimation without outside good shares: Conclusions

 \section{Conclusions}

-This paper studies identification and inference in the BLP demand model when the share of the outside good is not point identified.
+This paper studies identification and inference in the BLP demand model when the share of the outside good is unobserved or only partially known.
 We consider a framework in which the researcher specifies a set that contains the share of the outside good.
-We show that relaxing the standard assumption of a known outside share typically leads to partial identification, and we derive sharp identified sets for both structural parameters and economically relevant equilibrium objects.
-Our framework can be used to conduct sensitivity analysis by considering a set around the true value.
-It can also be used to conduct inference without prior information by specifying this set to be the unit interval.
+We show that relaxing the standard assumption of a known outside share typically leads to partial identification, and we derive sharp identified sets for both structural parameters and economically relevant quantities.
+In particular, we characterize sharp identified sets for structural parameters, unobserved demand shocks, and quantities of interest such as own- and cross-price elasticities, equilibrium markups, and diversion ratios.

+The framework can be used in several ways.
+When the researcher has partial information about market size, this yields a set of parameter values and counterfactual objects consistent with that information.
+When the researcher has a benchmark value for the outside share, it can be used for sensitivity analysis by considering neighborhoods around that value.
+When the researcher has little or no prior information, the approach remains applicable by setting the admissible set for the outside share equal to the open unit interval.

 We also develop inference procedures that construct uniformly valid confidence sets for these objects in this partially identified setting.
 Our results show that even when point identification fails, the model can still yield informative conclusions about demand and market outcomes.
-Overall, the framework provides a practical approach for conducting demand estimation and counterfactual analysis when market size is uncertain or only partially known.
+Overall, the framework provides a basis for demand estimation and counterfactual analysis when market size is uncertain or only partially known.

+Our empirical application illustrates how the proposed framework can be used in practice.
+It shows how uncertainty about market size can be incorporated directly into demand estimation and used to complement benchmark specifications based on a single outside-share value.
+The resulting identified sets quantify the extent to which empirical conclusions are driven by information in the model, as opposed to the particular assumptions imposed on the outside-good share.

+At the same time, our results show that the identified sets, and the corresponding confidence sets, can be large, especially along certain dimensions.
+Because our identified sets are sharp, large identified sets indicate that conclusions from the BLP model can be sensitive to the information available about the outside share.
+Similarly, large confidence sets reflect the combined effect of sampling uncertainty and the loss of identifying information that arises when the outside-share assumption is weakened.
+In this sense, the analysis quantifies the identifying content of the standard outside-share assumption.
+When that assumption is relaxed, the data and the model may contain substantially less information about some structural parameters or counterfactual objects.
+This highlights the value of making assumptions about market size and the outside-good share explicit in empirical IO applications, and of assessing how sensitive empirical conclusions are to those assumptions.

 \begin{small}